What is depression?

 Depression is much more than simple unhappiness.
 Clinical depression, sometimes called major depression, is a complex mood disorder caused by various factors, including genetic predisposition, personality, stress and brain chemistry.
 While it can suddenly go into remission, depression is not something that people can “get over” by their own effort.

-Postpartum depression: This occurs in women, following the birth of a child.
-About 13 per cent of women will experience this type of depression.
+- Postpartum depression: This occurs in women, following the birth of a child.
+Upwards of 10 per cent of women will experience this type of depression.